Persistent Physical Symptoms

 Where can I find out more?

-This project is funded and delivered in partnership with the North East and North Cumbria Deep End Network, with additional funding from Ways to Wellness.
+Having initially been funded and delivered in partnership with the North East and North Cumbria Deep End Network, with additional funding from Ways to Wellness, this project is now part of the North East Combined Authority Economic Inactivity Trailblazer, funded by the Department for Work and Pensions (DWP).

 Start a conversation